Turkish opposition denounces the fairness of the vote under Erdogan - ExBulletin

 ISTANBUL (AP) As Turkey heads into presidential and parliamentary elections this weekend that promise to be the biggest challenge to President Recep Tayyip Erdogan in his 20 years in office, complaints are mounting over to the fairness of the vote.

-Turkey’s opposition has long said that the country’s elections are held on a level playing field, claims often supported by international observers.
+Turkey’s opposition has long said the country’s elections are on an uneven playing field, claims often backed by international observers.

 |